Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

 Within the time-frequency domain, DM was significantly more sensitive to noise ($r^{(m)} = 0.63$), as indicated by increased scatter under perturbation.
 This greater sensitivity arises because noise predominantly affects high-frequency components, which are captured by the detailed coefficients~\citep{basu2005identification}, limiting its applicability under realistic operating conditions.

 The selection score $s^{(m)}$ (\Cref{eq:selection_score}), comprising both importance and robustness scores, is summarised in \Cref{tab:feature_ranking_coupon} and directs the final evaluation of descriptors.
-This phase synthesises findings from correlation structure, PCA-based relevance, and noise sensitivity analysis.
-Rather than applying a strict cut-off, the framework guides informed feature selection.
+This phase synthesises findings from the correlation structure, PCA-based relevance, and noise-sensitivity analyses.
+Rather than applying a strict cut-off, the mathod guides informed feature selection.
 Appropriate descriptors strengthen confidence in the input space, while weaker ones expose its limitations and indicate where predictive accuracy may be improved.
 Finally, the selection score ranks stable descriptors of comparable importance within correlated clusters, enabling a consistent choice among redundant features.

 In the time domain, all energy-sensitive features exhibited sufficient robustness.
 However, correlation analysis revealed redundancy among RMS, TE, and PA (group T1).
 PA was retained due to its highest selection score in this cluster.
 EPR and RA also demonstrated robustness and independence and were therefore included in the final feature set.
 In the frequency domain, PCR, WPF, and PF fulfilled the criteria for independence and robustness and were retained accordingly.
 Within the time-frequency domain, AM and AME displayed a strong correlation, with AME selected due to its slightly superior robustness.
 DM, although energy-sensitive, failed to meet the robustness criterion and was excluded from the final input layer.